mrpull/ansible-lab/docs/ansible-lab/docs/setup/setup.md

 ```
 Use your favorite text editor, less, or more to inspect the `Vagrantfile` and `bootstrap-mgmt.sh` files.
 The Vagrantfile (initially) defines four virtual machines.  `web1` and `web2` will be configured as web servers.  `lb1` will be configured as an [HAProxy](http://www.haproxy.org/) software load balancer to distribute traffic to each webserver.
 A [control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node) called `mgmt` will be configured (or bootstrapped) by Vagrant to automatically preinstall Ansible, copy lab examples, and populate its /etc/hosts file.

-It it not necesssary to understand the Vagrant files in order to do the Ansible lab.
+It it not necessary to understand the Vagrant files in order to do the Ansible lab.

 # Start the Virtual Machines
 From the ansible-lab directory, use Vagrant to start the four virtual machines.